codess-aus/AZ-220/renew.md

 -  Linux OS

 2. Which of the following choices describes the purpose of the IOT Edge hub?
-- **The IOT Edge hub is responsible for deploying and monitoring the edge modules for the IOT Edge device. **
+- **The IOT Edge hub is responsible for deploying and monitoring the edge modules for the IOT Edge device**
 - The IOT Edge hub is responsible for managing communication between modules and with downstream devices.
 - The IOT Edge hub is responsible for configuring device settings when the Edge device is configured as an Edge gateway.

 3. What is the purpose of the IOT Edge agent?
-- **The IOT Edge agent is responsible for deploying and monitoring the Edge modules for the IOT Edge device. **
+- **The IOT Edge agent is responsible for deploying and monitoring the Edge modules for the IOT Edge device**
 - The IOT Edge agent is responsible for managing communication between modules and with downstream devices.
 - The IOT Edge agent is responsible for configuring device settings when the Edge device is configured as an Edge gateway.